 Go to 'behaviour', then 'site content' and finally 'content drilldown'.

-Like the name suggests, the entrance rate refers to the amount of people that have visited your site.
-The bounce and exit rate while similar do have some notable differences.
+As the name suggests, the entrance rate refers to the number of people that have visited your site.
+The bounce and exit rates while similar do have some notable differences.
 The bounce rate refers to users that have visited only one page on your site - not visiting any other pages from that point.
-Whilst the exit rate factors in additional pages that visitors have, or may have visited before leaving said page.
+Whilst the exit rate factors in additional pages that visitors have, or may have visited before leaving the said page.

 Create custom alerts

 Get email alerts to increased bounce rates, changes in page views and other key metrics.
 Here's how to do it.